-For worse spasticity there are oral medications that are readily available and widely used.
-The most common medication is baclofen; the second most common medication is tizanidine.
-Generally these medications are well-tolerated and provide good control of spasticity.
+For worse spasticity, there are oral medications that are readily available and widely used.
+The most common medication is baclofen while the second most common medication is tizanidine.
+Generally, these medications are well-tolerated and provide good control of spasticity.
 Stretching, however, must still be done to keep full range of motion when medications are used.

-The U.S. Food and Drug Administration (FDA) recently approved using Botox (onabotulinum toxin A) to help control severe spasms in adults’ elbows, wrists, and fingers.
+Botulinum toxin injections, also with stretching, are used to help control severe spasms in adults’ elbows, wrists, and fingers.
 In addition, many things can be changed in daily routines and environments to help keep spasticity from interfering.
 For example, if spasticity makes walking long distances difficult, a scooter may keep you moving.
 Systems to transport scooters are available that attach to many different types of vehicles.

-Often people find that doing a combination of things – stretching, changing behaviors or routines, taking medications for spasticity or getting the ITB, and possibly using Botox - gives them the best spasticity management.
+Often people find that doing a combination of things – stretching, changing behaviors or routines, taking medications for spasticity, getting intrathecal baclofen, and/or using botulinum injections - gives them the best spasticity management.